 A step by step guide to buying your Story Home

-Making the decision to buy a new home will be one of the most important and exciting that you will ever make and we want to help you through that process and be there to support you every step of the way.
+Making the decision to buy a new home will be one of the most important and exciting decisions that you will ever make and we want to help you through that process, supporting you every step of the way.
 We have put together a buying guide for purchasing your dream Story Home.

 Here are some useful tips to help you:

 Decide on how much you can afford to spend, it is at this point you may want to seek advice from an Independent Financial Advisor (IFA).
 If you don’t already have an IFA, speak to your Story Homes Sales Executive who will be able to put you in contact with one.

 When you are certain that you wish to proceed, your Sales Executive will prepare a Reservation Agreement for your chosen property, which will include details of the plot number, house type, purchase price and the reservation fee (generally £1,000).
 We will also provide you with an anticipated completion date.
 You will also be given an agreed reservation expiry date on the agreement and your Sales Executive will discuss with you the legal implications of this date.
 The reservation period will usually be four to six weeks, during which time we will take your chosen property off the market and freeze the purchase price.
 The reservation fee acts as part of your deposit and will be deducted as a part payment from the agreed selling price if you proceed with the purchase.
 It is at this stage that your Sales Adviser will supply you with the following important information about your chosen home and the development as a whole:

 - Information on your chosen plot such as:

 - Description of the boundaries

 - Topography i.e. flat or sloping site